found a new home!

 for one too.
 Find a pet to adopt.

-Akira is vet checked, vaccinated, spayed, heartworm tested negative, microchipped, and is started on her flea/tick/heartworm preventatives.
+Bruiser has been vet checked, vaccinated, heartworm tested negative, microchipped, and is neutered.
+He is also current on his flea/tick/heartworm preventatives.